videolan/x265/doc/reST/cli.rst

 .. option:: --min-luma <integer>

 	Minimum luma value allowed for input pictures.
 Any values below min-luma are clipped.
-Experimental.
 No default.

 .. option:: --max-luma <integer>

 	Maximum luma value allowed for input pictures.
 Any values above max-luma are clipped.
-Experimental.
 No default.

 Bitstream options
 =================